nwjs/chromium.src/docs/updater/functional_spec.md

 crashes.

 ### Process Launcher
-(This feature is deprecated, please use the Application Commands feature.)

 The feature allows installed products to pre-register and later run elevated command lines in the format `c:\program files\foo\exe.exe params`.
 Multiple command lines can be registered per `app_id`.